zelos-alpha/demeter-fetch/README.md

 ### 2.4 Download

 Create a target folder to store downloaded files, then prepare a config.toml file according to [config-sample.toml](config-sample.toml)
+* from.uniswap/from.aave from which dapp get event log
+* from.big_query/from.rpc/from.file/from.chifra data source configure

 then execute: